What Do You Want To Be When You “Grow Up?”

-Putting ourselves out there because we somehow feel that our personal story…or strengths…or weaknesses…might somehow help another find their next step seems to straddle this weird space between selfless and selfish.
+Putting ourselves out there because we somehow feel that our personal story…or strengths…or weaknesses…might somehow help another find their next step seems to straddle this weird space between selflessness and selfishness.

 So as I was hiking yesterday—my happy place, where I can sometimes get the thoughts to line up and be borderline cohesive— I stumbled upon what might be a better way for us to look at things.

-For people like you and me to sit comfortably with the overwhelm of putting into words what we want to be “when we grow up”…or just when we wake up tomorrow.
-And without that underlying angst or the potential of feeling like a total fraud.
+To sit more comfortably with the overwhelm of putting into words what we want to be “when we grow up”…or just when we wake up tomorrow, and without that underlying angst or the potential of feeling like a total fraud…

 To Be Encourageous Is To Find A Unique Marriage Of Passion And Purpose

 A symbiosis between cause and effect and their true inability to be independent of each other.
-A personal reality check that, for the moment, seems to ease that “searching for the words” soundtrack in my head.
-Two words and five syllables that make whole the idea of what I want to be more often than not.
+For me it’s a reality check that, for the moment, seems to ease that “searching for the words” soundtrack in my head.
+Two words and five syllables that reverberate the core of what I want to be more often than not.
 What I hope everyone can be more often than not.